 You can pre-load media folders now or skip and return later from the dashboard.
 Click ADD LIBRARY when you are ready.

-Now select the type of media you want your folders to be organized into, such as TV shows, movies, music, etc.
+Select the type of media you want the folder organized as (TV shows, movies, music, etc.) and click NEXT.

-Once the folder is added, the Advanced options will appear, where you can further customize Plex to your liking.
+Once the folder is added, the Advanced options appear for further customization.
+Click ADD LIBRARY to finish adding this library.

 Click NEXT to finish the initial setup, with or without adding a media library.
-The next screen confirms you are all set.
-Click DONE to proceed to the Plex Dashboard.
+The next screen confirms everything is configured.
+Click DONE to reach the Plex Dashboard.

-Use setfacl to grant Plex read and execute access without changing file ownership:
+Grant read and execute access to the plex user without changing ownership:

 sudo setfacl -R -m u:plex:rx /media/yourfolder/